nathanleiby/game1/README.md

   - Used Darwin (Mac) URL here: https://broth.itch.ovh/butler

-Within Godot, make sure to rename the exported file to `index.html`
+Within Godot, make sure to rename the exported file to `index.html` I suggest exporting to `./export/html/index.html` and adding `./export/html` to your gitignore.

 Within Itch configuration